-Kourtney Kardashian Bares Midriff & Shows Off Amazing Physique In White, ’90s-Style Outfit
+Kourtney Kardashian Bares Midriff & Shows Off Amazing Physique In White ’90s-Style Outfit

 Many followers showed their acknowledgement of the Poosh blogger’s fashion and hair style, while others simply shared their fondness of her looks.

-“[B]raided queen,” noted a fan, appreciating Kourtney’s unique braid.
+“Braided queen,” noted a fan, appreciating Kourtney’s unique braid.

 “A fashion icon,” another admirer wrote, pointing out her chic style.

-“I love you so much queen,” gushed one user, adding a read heart emoji to their comment to signal their affection for the reality star.
+“I love you so much queen,” gushed one user, adding a red heart emoji to their comment to signal their affection for the reality star.

 “Kourt ughh so gorge,” raved another follower, showing their appreciation for Kourtney’s beauty.

-The mother-of-three is keen on a white look, uploading a photo series to her Instagram feed just yesterday of an all-white style amid a country landscape, The Inquisitr previously reported.
+The mother-of-three is keen on a white look lately, uploading a photo series to her Instagram feed just yesterday of an all-white style amid a country landscape, The Inquisitr previously reported.
 In the chic shot, Kourtney sported a short mini dress with a wide, dramatic belt and tall, high-heeled boots.